ErpNetDocs/tech/whats-new/v26-2/breaking-changes/index.md

 ## **1. Follow Levels and Notifications Behavior**

 Notifications now depend on the Follow Level of objects.
-All existing follows have been migrated to TAGGED.<br>
+All existing follows have been migrated to TAGGED.
+As result the app will appear empty after the update.
+In order to have Favorites, you need to mark the objects as such again.<br>
 TAGGED objects deliver chat/comment events only.

 ➡️ To continue receiving update or implicit notifications, mark important objects as Follow or Favorite.